“Selling a house” is just a phrase… but if you can see behind the words…you will get the whole picture!

 Repairs can make or break your sale, so fix any damages on floors, doors, stairs, tiles, windows, bulbs etc and replace all broken parts.
 Cracking stairs and broken windows won’t excite the potential buyers.

-If you are a pet owner, try to keep your pets outside the house during the viewing, as they might have negative effect on a not so pet-friendly viewer, or an allergic one or even destruct the attention of pet lovers as they will pay more attention to your dog or cat than your house.
+If you are a pet owner, try to keep your animals outside the house during the viewing, as they might have negative effect on a not so pet-friendly viewer, or an allergic one or even destruct the attention of animal lovers as they will pay more attention to your dog or cat than your house.

 And finally, the “how to present your house” to-do list has been completed, your property has been listed for sale and you already have viewings arranged.